Lapin0t/grothendieck-cern/README.md

 virtually every major American firms are directly involved in the manufacture of armaments.
 This is true to a lesser extent for French firms.
 I don't know about Swiss firms.
-At the time when I left the institute where I was working---because 5% of the budget was of military origin---I had no problem with the fact that most of the funds came from companies such as Esso, Saint-Gobain and others.
+At the time when I left the institute where I was working—because 5% of the budget was of military origin—I had no problem with the fact that most of the funds came from companies such as Esso, Saint-Gobain and others.
 But since then, I've discovered that these firms are very directly involved in the manufacture of armaments, all of them having